Ohraincu/JDNet/README.md

 ## Supplement to settings.py
 One thing to note is that, there are two types of input in our training or testing.

-One takes a paired image as input, and the other uses a single rainy image, as shown in Fig 2 and Fig 3 respectively.
+One takes a paired image as input, and the other uses a single rainy image, as shown in Fig3 and Fig4 respectively.

 <div align=center>
 <table>